 The Welsh, known as much for their affinity for consonants as they are for their aversion to vowels, came up with this instrument.
 And that name.
 For those of us who are not well-versed in Gaelic, it’s known as a “crowd”.
 The earliest depictions of this instrument are from the 11th century, and back then it was the second most popular instrument after the harp.
 This is likely due to the fact that Wales at that time was mainly populated by cherubs (don’t quote me on that).

-Would you look at that.
+Would you look at that?
 A peacock with strings.
 It’s actually a long-necked lute (derived from the esraj) attached to a peacock figurine, and it was popular in Indian courts during the 19th century.
-There’s a few of reasons for that.
-First one is that the peacock (‘Mayuri’, in Hindi) is a symbol of India.
+There are a few reasons for that.
+The first one is that the peacock (‘Mayuri’, in Hindi) is a symbol of India.
 Another one is that peacocks are associated with Saraswati, the goddess of music.
 Finally, peacocks are (you guessed it) associated with courtship – so grab your peacock and get ready to woo that special someone!

 Think six strings is too few?
 Try 21 of them.
 You’ll need two hands, 11 strings for the left and 10 for the right.
 The African kora is a hybrid between a lute and a harp, developed in the 14th century.
 Traditional kora players were called ‘Jali’, which is a bard spreading oral traditions.
 The kora is also featured in Senegal’s national anthem Pincez Tous vos Koras, Frappez les Balafons, but isn’t limited to Senegal alone: it’s widely played across West Africa.
 (Oh how we would love to tune this bad boy with a Roadie!)

 Hailing from Indonesia, the sasando is made from bamboo and palmyra leaves, and beats the kora by at least seven strings.
-Actually, it goes all the way up to 56 strings, so you might want to invite a couple of friends over in case you want to jam.
-Legend has it that this instrument was invented by a boy named Sangguana, who fell asleep underneath a palmyra tree and was woken up by his dream of its beautiful sound.
+Actually, it goes all the way up to 56 strings; so you might want to invite a couple of friends over in case you want to jam.
+Legend has it that a boy named Sangguana invented this instrument.
+Apparently; he fell asleep underneath a palmyra tree and a beautiful sound woke him from his dream.
 Kind of like an Indonesian Isaac Newton.

 Charango (South America)